Sahilkumarsahoo564/Asian-paints-Analytics-Excel-/README.md

 ---
 ## **Project Overview**

 Asian paint's Analytics is an Excel-based analytical project that dives deep into manufacturing datasets to uncover insights into manufacturing operations,payment and shipment details of the company,membership duration and employee details.
-The project showcases how Excel can be used for data cleaning, analysis, visualization, and creating interactive dashboards to address real-world aviation challenges.
+The project showcases how Excel can be used for data cleaning, analysis, visualization, and creating interactive dashboards to address real-world manufacturing operation challenges.

 ---